JFM269/Object-Detection-by-Drones-using-Deep-Learning/README.md

 -	<b>Launch the quadcopter app:</b> Launch the quadcopter app on the device.
 The app should automatically detect and connect to the quadcopter via WiFi.
 -	<b>Control the quadcopter:</b> We can see the live camera feed of the drone now from the device and can use it to control all the movement via joystick.

-Using WiFi UAV app shown below, we transmitted the video footage from drone camera to laptop screen using WIFI.
+Using WiFi UAV app as shown below, we transmitted the video footage from drone camera to laptop screen using WiFi.

 ![image](https://github.com/JFM269/Object-Detection-by-Drones-using-Deep-Learning/assets/87769268/b7e669a8-2c4f-45f6-9854-2d1133f9702c)